W34K3D/W34K3D/Python Documentation.md

 ## Working with Variables

 A variable's name is used to identify where that information is stored.
-You can access the value that a variable is storing by calling its name.
+&nbsp; You can access the value that a variable is storing by calling its name.

 ```py
 budget = 200